Bitbol-Lab/Phylogeny-Partners/README.md

 sbatch generation_sequence_arDCA.run
 ```

-If you are not on a cluster and cannot use the function sbatch, I think that you can replace sbatch by bash.
+If you are not on a cluster and cannot use the function sbatch, you can replace sbatch by bash.

 ### Inference